 The art of taking a free kick requires embodied knowledge developed by the smallness of repeated actions.
 The context has to be the circumstance that a free kick is enacted in practice, on the pitch with a ball.

-As usual I explain all grammaticals, incoherence and sloppy writing on the immediacy of the response.
+As usual, I explain all grammatical, incoherence and sloppy writing on the immediacy of the response.